Apr 17, 2023

 Despite the hoopla over how organic social media reach is declining, most social algorithms heavily prioritize video.
 For instance, Instagram video posts earn 38% more engagement than non-video posts.
 For Facebook videos, the advantage is 135%.

+Angelica and Aron Pinto, together Team Pinto at Re/Max Twin City Realty, are pros at making and sharing real estate videos.
+The duo shoots creative content that appeals to both home buyers and sellers, resulting in more clients and faster home sales.
 While many of Team Pinto’s competitors share only photo panning, they focus on creating quality video listings for their properties to capture and keep buyer attention.
 They’ve also created a video series called “Team Pinto Talk Real Estate,” where they educate their audience about real estate topics—a move that’s been great for brand awareness.
+Through their social video efforts, Team Pinto has grown their Facebook following to more than 1,700 people.
+Many of their Facebook videos have view counts that far exceed their number of followers, with some of their most popular having upwards of 55,000 views.

 Let your happy customers do your bragging for you by having them record short customer testimonial videos.
 Make a habit of asking to film short interviews at the high points in their buying journey—upon offer, upon close, and six months later.